 Tarangire National Park

-This stretch of Africa is spectacular in the dry season when many of the migratory wildlife species come back to the permanent waters of Tarangire River.
-Huge herds of wildebeest, zebras, elands, and oryx gather to stay in Tarangire until the onset of the rains when they migrate again to good grazing areas.
+This stretch of Africa is spectacular in the dry season, when many of the migratory wildlife species come back to the permanent waters of the Tarangire River.
+Huge herds of wildebeest, zebras, elands, and oryx gather to stay in Tarangire until the onset of the rains, when they migrate again to good grazing areas.
 For those who love birds, Tarangire has over 300 bird species.
-But in addition to all those magnificent trees, birds, and beasts, Tarangire is superlative for another reason---elephants.
+But in addition to all those magnificent trees, birds, and other wildlife, Tarangire is superlative for another reason—elephants.
 Tarangire is home to the largest population of elephants in northern Tanzania, now numbering close to 2,500 individuals.